 5) Mix In Warm Lighting

-So are you ready to cozy up your home for fall?
-It doesn't need to be complicated, and it's as simple as applying one or two of these suggestions.
-And maybe you have your own hacks for making a space feel autum-y?
+Making your space cozy for the autumn season doesn't need to be complicated, and it's as simple as applying one or two of these suggestions.
+Maybe you have your own hacks for making a space feel autum-y?
 If so, we'd love to hear your suggestions.
 Share them in the comments below!

 #falldecorating #GrandRapidinteriordesign #seasonaldecorating #interiordesigntips #WestMichiganinteriordesign #designtips #cozydecor #cozyhometips #fallcolors #naturaldesigntips #interiordesignlighting